MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/pricing.md

   - Windows Server Datacenter: Unlimited Windows and Hyper-V containers
 - Includes Azure Arc-enabled Kubernetes at no extra charge and also the following items:
   - **Inventory, grouping, and tagging** in Azure
-  - **Deploy apps and configurations with GitOps**: This is included at no extra charge (normally, the initial six vCPUs are free, and then afterwards, the charge is $2 per vCPU per month)
+  - **Deploy apps and configurations with GitOps**: Included at no extra charge (normally, the initial six vCPUs are free, and then afterwards, the charge is $2 per vCPU per month)
-  - **Azure Policy for Kubernetes**: This is included at no extra charge (normally, the charge is $3 per vCPU per cluster for each month)
+  - **Azure Policy for Kubernetes**: Included at no extra charge (normally, the charge is $3 per vCPU per cluster for each month)

 ## Impact of hyper-threading
 The AKS on Azure Stack HCI billing unit is a virtual core.
 If you enable hyper-threading on your physical computer, AKS on Azure Stack HCI will also enable hyper-threading on the worker nodes.
 If you enable hyper-threading, it will effectively halve the number of virtual cores needed in each worker node.